Skip to content

 Does Aware Recovery Care Florida accept Medicaid?

 SAMHSA data does not list Medicaid among this facility's accepted payment types.
 Call (561) 529-9464 directly to confirm — coverage may have changed since the last SAMHSA sync.
-You can also browse other MA centers that accept Medicaid.
+You can also browse other FL centers that accept Medicaid.

 What level of care does Aware Recovery Care Florida offer?